Large Bills in U.S. Currency

 However, they were distributed to member banks and to the public by each of the 12 Federal Reserve Banks.
 The earlier issue of these notes were printed with red US Treasury seals while the later issues had blue Treasury seals.
 Notes were signed by the Secretary of the Treasury as well as the Treasurer of the United States.

 These notes also bear portraits of past US Presidents on the front through the $50 bill.
-Higher denominations depicted Benjamin franklin ($100), John Marshall ($500), Alexander Hamilton $1,000), James Madison ($5,000) and Salmon P. Chase ($10,000).
+Higher denominations depicted Benjamin Franklin ($100), John Marshall ($500), Alexander Hamilton ($1,000), James Madison ($5,000), and Salmon P. Chase ($10,000).
 The backs all depict allegorical representations of historical events or symbols.
-All notes had greenbacks.
+All notes had green backs.

 A 1914 Series – $100 Federal 1914 (D-Cleveland) $100 FRN Choice VF (Fr#1099).